ammarnajjar/pautomate/docs/usage.rst

 To fetch repositories::

- automate fetch
+ pautomate fetch

 To pass a white list pattern::

- automate fetch py demo    # fetch/clone only what has "py" or "demo" in its name
+ pautomate fetch py demo    # fetch/clone only what has "py" or "demo" in its name

 More info can be found using the help command::

- automate fetch --help
+ pautomate fetch --help

 - **dotnet**: